ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part3-Functors.md

     .Write<double>(Console.WriteLine);
 ```

-Note the llambda expression to handle the nullable string type returned by `Console.Write`.
+Note the llambda expression to handle nullables.

-There is, however, a fundimental flaw in this code: `double.Parse` raises and exception if it can't parse the input.
+There is, however, a fundimental flaw in this code: `double.Parse` will raise an exception if it can't parse the input.

 Using a `try` will work, but what does `Map` return if it catches an exception.

-We need a new containor to handle this.
+We need a new, more powerful, containor to handle this.

 ## `Null<T>`

-The code is basically the same with added extras.

-The key difference is it now has two states:
+The key new feature is two states:

 1. HasValue - True
 2. HasNoValue - False